HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/admin_st_buscard.md

 -   `ImagePath` supports the Connect and Notes Embedded clients.
 -   Photos set to image/jpeg type supports the Connect and Notes Embedded clients.

 `PhotoURL` and `ImagePath` can be mapped to the same LDAP field.
+To support all Sametime client types using a URL:

+-   The URL must be HTTP not HTTPS.
-To support all Sametime client types using a URL, update the Sametime server UserInfoConfig.xml file to define both `PhotoURL` and `ImagePath`.
+-   Update the Sametime server UserInfoConfig.xml file to define both `PhotoURL` and `ImagePath`.

 For example:

 ``` {#codeblock_pqq_svw_35b}